AguaClara/aguaclara_tutorial/docs/source/python-and-hydrogen/Python-Packages.rst

    myValue = m.sin(m.pi)

-The Python ``math`` package has a whole bunch of useful mathematical functions that you can read about `here <https://docs.python.org/3/library/math.html>`_.
+The Python ``math`` package has a whole bunch of useful mathematical functions that you can read about on the `Python documentation for math <https://docs.python.org/3/library/math.html>`_.

 Advanced Math Functions
 -----------------------

 In the rare case that your code requires something more than the basic math operations that Python has built-in, you can take advantage of the SciPy package, which also comes with Anaconda.
 SciPy is great for things like calculus, differential equations, linear algebra, and statistics.
-You can learn more about it `here <https://docs.scipy.org/doc/scipy/reference/>`_.
-Additionally, you can perform symbolical calculations using SymPy, which you can learn about `here <http://www.sympy.org/en/index.html>`_.
+You can learn more about it at the `SciPy documentation <https://docs.scipy.org/doc/scipy/reference/>`_.
+Additionally, you can perform symbolical calculations using SymPy, which you can learn about on the `SymPy documentation <http://www.sympy.org/en/index.html>`_.

 ``aide_design`` Package
 ---------------------------

 AguaClara has a python package called ``aide_design``\ , which comes with many useful modules including ``unit_registry``\ , ``physchem``\ , ``utility``\ , and ``pipedatabase``.
 The ``unit_registry`` module allows us to apply units to our calculations, which is talked about later.
 The ``physchem`` module comes with many pre-defined functions related to hydraulics, flocculation, and sedimentation to name a few.
-You can explore all the different functions and inputs along with what they calculate `here <https://github.com/AguaClara/aide_design/blob/master/aide_design/physchem.py>`_.The ``utility`` module comes with many functions that do useful things unrelated to the physical/chemical process of water treatment.
-To explore the different functions available, go `here <https://github.com/AguaClara/aide_design/blob/master/aide_design/utility.py>`_.
+You can explore all the different functions and inputs along with what they calculate in `the physchem source code <https://github.com/AguaClara/aide_design/blob/master/aide_design/physchem.py>`_.The ``utility`` module comes with many functions that do useful things unrelated to the physical/chemical process of water treatment.
+To explore the different functions available, go to the `utility source code <https://github.com/AguaClara/aide_design/blob/master/aide_design/utility.py>`_.
 Lastly, the ``pipedatabase`` module contains many functions related to pipe sizing.
-You can check out the different functions available `here <https://github.com/AguaClara/aide_design/blob/master/aide_design/pipedatabase.py>`_.
+You can check out the different functions available in the `pipedatabase source code <https://github.com/AguaClara/aide_design/blob/master/aide_design/pipedatabase.py>`_.

 In addition to the modules developed by AguaClara, the ``aide_design`` package imports third party packages that are useful for calculations and data manipulation.
 These include ``numpy``\ , which is useful for arrays, ``matplotlib``\ , which is used for plotting, and ``pandas``\ , which can be used to extract data from files like a ``.csv``.